Ram Tahal Choudhary: Ram Tahal Choudhary High School

 Ram Tahal Choudhary High School is a school established in 1978 by Ram Tahal Choudhary in Buti Ranchi.
 This school is affiliated to CBSE, Delhi and comes under CBSE, Patna zone.

-Ram Tahal Choudhary Institute of Technology (RTCIT)
+Ram Tahal Choudhary Institute of Technology

-RTCIT was established in 2008 and is affiliated from Ranchi University and is approved by All India Council of Technical Education.
+Ram Tahal Choudhary Institute of Technology was established in 2008.
+It is affiliated with Ranchi University and is approved by th eAll India Council of Technical Education.